GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising

-For every pixel in the feature space of a CT slice, let construct a plane graph $G_{p} = (V,E)$.
-Note that we only extract non-local information of feature map that needs to be denoised, i.e., the $\mathbf{x'}_{i}$ of $\mathbf{X'}_{i}$, due to the considerations of efficiency and the contribution to the final result.
+\textbf{Plane Graph Convolutional Module.} For every pixel in the feature space of a CT slice, we propose to construct a plane graph (a.k.a., intra-slice graph), $G_{p} = (V,E)$.
+Note that we only extract non-local information of the feature map that needs to be denoised, i.e., the $\mathbf{x'}_{i}$ of $\mathbf{X'}_{i}$, due to the considerations of efficiency and the contribution to the final result.
 Assume that there are $K$ vertices in a plane graph $G_{p}$, represented as $v_{i} \in V$ for a vertex.
 Each edge is a pair of vertices, represented as $(v_{i}, v_{j}) \in E$, ${\forall} i < j$.
-Our goal is to represent the non-local relations among features and aggregate those non-local information, which reflects that the radiologists will leverage those non-local but easily-observed similar tissues for auxiliary observation.
+Our goal is to represent the non-local relations among features and aggregate those non-local information.

 The first step is to indicate the importance of the vertex $j$'s feature to vertex $i$'s one.
 In image domain, the importance of one pixel relatively to another is usually measured by similarity \cite{li2020sacnn}.
 Instead of relying on the weight matrix to obtain the importance, e.g., self-attention \cite{he2016deep}, in this paper, we propose to express the importance by the pixel-wise Euclidean distance in the feature space, which is inspired by Non-local Means (NLM) \cite{10.1109/CVPR.2005.38} for patch-wise non-local denoising.
 As a non-deep-learning method, NLM-based LDCT denoising method \cite{li2014adaptive} has impressive adaptive denoising ability for complex noise level in real environments, which will also be desired for existing deep learning-based models.